VictoriaMatthew/North-America-Retail-Sales-Optimization-Analysis-/README.md

 - Furnishing Subcategory has the highest number of Products in the Store with a total of 186 products
 ## Reconmendations
 - Customer Satisfactory and Retension
  1. Tracking apps can be incoporated to enables customers track their product ordered to ensure both Customers and Store Logistics team are in communication
- 2.Methods in delivering products like Sauder Camden County Barrister Bookcase, Planked Cherry Finish and Sauder Inglewood Library Bookcases with takes within 0-24 hours can be implemented into dilevery of products that takes averagly over 40 days to avoid customers loosing intrest.
+ 2. Methods in delivering products like Sauder Camden County Barrister Bookcase, Planked Cherry Finish and Sauder Inglewood Library Bookcases with takes within 0-24 hours can be implemented into dilevery of products that takes averagly over 40 days to avoid customers loosing intrest.
  3. Discount and refferals can be made for Top and returning Customers
  - Logistics Improvement
- 1..
-Alternatives route can be
+ 1. Alternatives route can be follwed to increase rate of delivery to customers
+ 2. Delivery Vans and Trucks shouls be serviced at intervals to ensure maximum efficiency and less breakdowns
+ 3. Drivers should be trained at intervals to improve their skills and efficiency
+ -